HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_ml_basics/transformer.rst

 - **Tutorials on Building a Transformer with PyTorch:**
    - `Building a Transformer with PyTorch <https://www.datacamp.com/tutorial/building-a-transformer-with-py-torch>`_
    - `The Annotated Transformer <http://nlp.seas.harvard.edu/annotated-transformer/>`_
+- **Original ViT paper:** Kolesnikov, A., Dosovitskiy, A., Weissenborn, D., `An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale. <https://openreview.net/forum?id=YicbFdNTTy>`_ ICLR.
+2021